iCHAIT/Python-Scripts/README.md

 ENJOY...;)

 * **googleSearch.py** - This is another fun script, it provides a command line utility to perform google search.
 It gives you the top links of whatever you want to search on google.

+* **sort_dwnlds,py** - This is a useful script that organizes your Downloads directory that is often for most of us is unorganized and is a nuisance.

+The script was taken from - https://github.com/akifkhan/Sorting-Hat

+With some tweaks of my own to suite my requirements and keeping OS X operating system in mind.